rcravens/kit/README.md

 Additional containers are included that are not brought up with the webserver stack, and are instead used as "command services".
 These allow you to run commands that interact with your application's code, without requiring their software to be installed and maintained on the host machine.
 These are:

-- `docker-compose run --rm composer <COMMAND>` runs a composer command
+- `kit composer <COMMAND>` runs a composer command
-- `docker-compose run --rm artisan <COMMAND>` runs an artisan command
+- `kit artisan <COMMAND>` runs an artisan command
-- `docker-compose run --rm npm <COMMAND>` runs a npm command
+- `kit npm <COMMAND>` runs a npm command
-- `docker-compose run --rm cron` starts a crontab that runs the `php artisan schedule` command
-- `docker-compose run -d horizon` starts a new horizon container (you can start multiple horizon containers)
+- `kit horizon start` starts a new horizon container (you can start multiple horizon containers)
-- `docker-compose stop horizon` stops all the horizon containers
+- `kit horizon stop` stops all the horizon containers

-You would use them just like you would with their native counterparts, including your command after any of those lines above (e.g. `docker-compose run --rm artisan db:seed`).
+You would use them just like you would with their native counterparts, including your command after any of those lines above (e.g. `kit artisan db:seed`).

 You can create an interactive shell by doing one of the following:

-- `docker-compose run -it --entrypoint /bin/bash <SERVICE>`
+- `kit ssh <SERVICE>`
--  `docker compose exec -it <SERVICE> /bin/sh`